alysesue/bookings-api/params/README.md

 > Bookingsg specific prod git-crypt key is found in `/mol/MOL_PROD_BOOKINGSG_GC_KEY` variable in parameter store. (it is in base 64 format - `mol-prod-bookingsg-gc-key`)
-Get the key and convert it back from base 64 `/path/to/git-crypt-base-64-string-file | python -m base64 -d > keyfile` and use git-crypt unlock to unlock prod.env file.
+Get the key and convert it back from base 64
+`cat /path/to/git-crypt-base-64-string-file | python -m base64 -d > keyfile`
+and use git-crypt unlock to unlock prod.env file.
 `git-crypt unlock path/to/prod/keyfile`